lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

        :start-after: marker-1
        :end-before: marker-2

+In the changes you just made, the first line of code removes any trailing ``.in`` extensions from the file names in the ``abaqus_source_list`` (which you defined in the previous tutorial).
+While this step is not strictly neccessary for this tutorial, it is required when it comes to inserting parameters into files.
+This is discussed in detail in the next tutorial, :ref:`tutorial_parameter_substitution_waves`.

 In summary of the changes you just made to the ``tutorial_04_simulation/SConscript`` file, a ``diff`` against the ``SConscript`` file from :ref:`tutorial_solverprep_waves` is included below to help identify the changes made in this tutorial.